trane-project/trane-project.github.io/src/generated_courses/transcription/transcription_guide.md

 The most common problems that students find when trying this method are:

-1. Beginners often find very hard to find the exact notes that were played.
+1. Beginners often find it very hard to find the exact notes that were played.
 2. One is often told to listen to the recording, stop it, and then play the notes back.
 This relies on the student's musical memory, which is not very reliable at the beginning, adding to the frustration.